clementw168/install-and-test-gpu/README.md

 python -m venv <virtual_environment_name>
 ```

 Before proceeding, you should check the correct version of Pytorch for your version of CUDA [here](https://pytorch.org/get-started/locally/).
-Choose a stable version to install with pip which correponds to your version of CUDA.
+Choose a stable version to install with pip, which corresponds to your version of CUDA.
 Then, open `pytorch_utils/pytorch_requirements.txt` and change the wheel for Pytorch installation if necessary.

 You can then install your packages with